-TABLE I: Log entries for VM Provisioning in DATAVIEW

-Figure 2 gives the architecture of RAMP.
-The DATAVIEW log entries are parsed into a time series with three dimensions (features).
+TABLE I: Log entries for VM Provisioning in DATAVIEW Figure 2 gives the architecture of RAMP.
+The DATAVIEW log entries are parsed into a real-time time series with three dimensions (i.e. three features).
 The first is the time difference between two successive log entries computed in millisecond precision.
-The second reflects the change in process status between two consecutive logs.
+The second dimension reflects the change in the task/process executed between two consecutive logs.
 In Table I, the term machine-ready reflects the machine provisioning occurring at each log step.
-Therefore, the time series would contain [machine-ready→machine-ready] occurring for three times.
-The final dimension reflects the change in IP address between two successive log entries as [[204.236.200.9 $\rightarrow$ 54.196.14.157], [54.196.14.157 $\rightarrow$ 54.147.255.97], [54.147.255.97 $\rightarrow$ 34.204.71.118]].
-Once the log entries are parsed, subsequences are formed and given to RAMP.
-With a subsequence length of 3, the first subsequence is $[log_1, log_2, log_3]$ and the second one $[log_2, log_3, log_4]$ .
+Therefore, the time series would reflect the same task [machine-ready \rightarrow machine-ready] occurring for three turns.
+The final dimension would reflect the change in IP address between two successive log entries as $[[204.236.200.9 \rightarrow 54.196.14.157]$ , $[54.196.14.157 \rightarrow$ 54.147.255.97], [ $54.147.255.97 \rightarrow 34.204.71.118$ ]].
+Once the log entries are parsed, sub-sequences are formed and given to RAMP.
+Considering a sub-sequence length of 3, the first subsequence would be concatenated values of time series entries from $[log_1, log_2, log_3]$ followed by the second sub-sequence $[log_2, log_3, log_4].$

-RAMP has three main components: an Anomaly Detection module, an Adaptive Training module, and an optional Human-in-the-Loop training module.
-At each time step, the Anomaly Detection module takes as input a subsequence of data stream and computes a weighted aggregated anomaly score, which signifies the possibility that the input subsequence is an anomaly or not.
-The anomaly score aggregates the prediction results of individual Matrix Profile models operated on different dimensions of the input subsequence.
-As it is unclear what types of anomalies could happen in the future, RAMP uses a semi-supervised model where RAMP learns the correct behaviour of workflow execution in the first few workflow runs and then identifies instances that heavily deviate from it as potential anomalies.
-This approach is also used in other real-time machine learning models (e.g., anomaly detection models in the Numenta Anomaly Benchmark [1]), where an initial grace period is needed to learn the correct behaviour of real time data.
+RAMP has three main components, namely an Anomaly Detection module, an Adaptive Training module, and an optional Human-in-the-Loop training module.
+The Anomaly Detection module detects anomalies based on a modified Matrix Profile model.
+At each time step, the Anomaly Detection module takes as input a sub-sequence of data stream and computes a weighted aggregated anomaly score, which signifies the possibility that the input sub-sequence is an anomaly or not.
+The anomaly score aggregates the prediction results of individual Matrix Profile models operated on different dimensions of the input sub-sequence.
+The Anomaly Detection module is also capable of providing insight into the individual features that result in the anomaly.

+As it is unclear what types of attacks or anomalies could happen in the future, RAMP utilizes a semi-supervised model where RAMP learns the correct behaviour of workflow execution in the first few workflow runs and then identifies instances that heavily deviate from it as potential anomalies.
+This approach is used in other real-time machine learning models (e.g. anomaly detection models in Numenta Anomaly

+Benchmark (NAB) [1]), where an initial grace period is defined such that models can learn the correct behaviour of real time data.
 This grace period, however, may not be sufficient for models to continuously update its internal state and detect anomalies with high accuracy.
 The Adaptive Training module is designed to facilitate fast state convergence in real time.

 The Adaptive Training module is invoked to update model weights whenever the anomaly detection module flags an anomaly.
 These weights are updated according to the anomaly score reported by the Anomaly Detection module and an uncertainty function, which probabilistically captures the model state.
+If its probabilistic value is close to 1, RAMP believes that the anomaly flagged is a true positive with high certainty, whereas the opposite is considered if this value is close to 0.
 The uncertainty function assumes that anomalies are less likely to occur in the first few executions of a scientific workflow and the likelihood becomes higher with more runs.
-The intuition behind this assumption is that an attacker has little information to attack a workflow in its first few execution runs but the situation changes once he gains more knowledge about the workflow.
+The intuition behind this assumption is that an attacker has too little information to attack a scientific workflow in its first few execution runs but the situation changes once he gains more knowledge about the workflow.
 The Adaptive Training module ensures that RAMP will continuously learn the temporal behaviour of a time series and subsequently improves the overall performance.